 07 of 10

 Get Customs Forms for Household Goods and Pets

 If you're using a mover to move your stuff to another country, the mover will provide the proper customs forms.
 However, it's a good idea to check with the consulate or embassy for the necessary forms to ensure you have the documentation you need to get your things across the border.
 You'll need both exit and entrance forms, so check for each.
 If you're moving a car, pets or other items that your moving company won't be moving, you'll need special forms that the local consulate or the country's official government website can provide.

 08 of 10

 Arrange for Access to Funds

 Before you move, make sure you speak to your bank or financial institution about accessing your funds while overseas.
 Some banks have branches or affiliated branches in other countries, making it easier to transfer funds.
 Or if you decide that you'll be moving all your funds to a foreign bank, find out how to arrange the transfer.
 Online banking does make it easier for you to maintain local access while living overseas.
 Ask your bank for more information.Continue to 9 of 10 below.

 09 of 10

 Buy a Travel Guide and Maps

 Before you move, thoroughly research where you'll be moving to.
-In addition to researching information online, I recommend purchasing a country and city guide before you move.
+In addition to researching information online, purchase a country and city guide before you move.
 Not only does a guide provide you with critical details, such as locations of hospitals, embassies, and foreign exchange offices, but it's also a great introduction to your new life.

 10 of 10

 Get Ready to Live in Another Country

 This is a pretty big task!
-But I wanted to include it as many of us forget that some of the best preparation you can make when moving to another country is to prepare yourself emotionally for the move.
-Check out the following guides to help you adjust and prepare for your international move:
+Many of us forget that some of the best preparation you can make when moving to another country is to prepare yourself emotionally for the move.
+Check out the following guide to help you adjust and prepare for your international move: